maxim-danilov/maxim-danilov.github.io/_posts/2018-07-06-vim-to-js-ide.markdown

 ![image-title-here](/assets/img/0005.gif){:class="img-responsive"}

-One of the best IDE for JavaScript is WebStorm.
-WebStorm is able to understand your code, suggest a good autocomplete, debug and refactor your code.
-But such IDE's have a few disadvantages: sometimes it’s slow, takes much space, limited settings, high resource consumption.

 Vim is a lightweight, fast, and free text editor.
 Vim is well known for its hotkeys that make coding faster and more comfortable.
 Developers created a lot of plugins for Vim.

 So we're going to build a fast, flexible, lightweight IDE using Vim with plugins.
 Let’s define the necessary functions of IDE: